scriptrdotio/terminal/README.md

 - Obtain access / anonymous tokens from scriptr.io Account overlay

 ### Using the Terminal
-Create a test script in scriptr: call it colorMe.js
+Create a test script in scriptr: call it colorMe
 ```
 console.log(request.method);